 Our Psychology Internship is a full-time, one-year program (minimum of 2000 hours).
 The training runs from July 1 – June 30.
 Orientation occurs the two weeks prior to the July 1 start date.

-ChristianaCare’s Psychology Internship is accredited on contingency by the Commission on Accreditation of the American Psychological Association.
+ChristianaCare’s Psychology Internship is accredited by the Commission on Accreditation of the American Psychological Association.
 ChristianaCare’s Internship is also an APPIC member program.*

-Applicants may choose to apply to up to two of the following tracks:
+Applicants may apply to up to two major tracks.
+Minor rotations are chosen after match.